 Every real estate transaction, residential, commercial, or otherwise requires a contract, even if it's verbal.
 However, a valid contract must always have certain elements, or it could be voided by a court of law.
 Let's take a look at those required elements.

 A Legal Purpose

 Parties cannot execute a contract to do an illegal act.
 The purpose of the contract must conform to the law.
 A contract between parties that involves fraud upon another would not be valid.
 Don't go see the judge to get your money back if your written contract with a drug supplier for 100 kilos of cocaine wasn't honored.
 It's an illegal act.
-Not only will you not get any relief, you'll likely end up in jail.
+Not only will you not get any relief, but you'll also likely end up in jail.
 For real estate, no matter how the contract is worded, if the seller isn't the legal owner, it's not going to work.

 Legally Competent Parties